simonbinyamin/RealVisualStudio/vsc-extension-quickstart.md

 ### 1. Download Real c# autocomplete

-Search in the market for 'Real C# intellisense' and choose the one from realvisualstudio
+Search in the market for 'Real C# autocomplete'

 or